quinix45/PSYC2_401_Memory_Lab_Slides/README.md

 # PSYC 2401: Memory Lab Slides

 A repository for my Memory lab slides.
 The slides are created in the **reveal.js** frameworks by using the **Quarto** extension in **Rstudio**!
-Earlier slides have more content, whereas later slides are mostly used to support in class activities.
+Earlier slides have more content, whereas later slides are mostly used to support in-class activities.

 Here are the links to the slides (use full screen for appropriate aspect ratio):